joshuacoles/Readwise-Export/README.md

 Mainly a playground for a more general framework of X -> Obsidian conversion utilities.

-See the help message for documentation if you want to use this.
+See the help message for documentation if you want to use this, or the example command line in `live-export.sh`.